Jew or gentile, follower of Yeshua or not? All are welcome!

-The Book of Acts describes how the Jewish Believers in Jesus met in each others' homes often, devoting themselves to "prayer, serving meals to each other, and learning together from the leaders of their community what Scripture says about following Yeshua - Jesus.
+The Book of Acts describes how Jewish believers in Jesus often met in each others' homes, devoting themselves to prayer, serving meals to each other, and learning from the leaders in their community about what the Scriptures say about Yeshua.

-Please speak to Abraham at the next public gathering if you are interested in being involved in one of our Home Discipleship Fellowships.Shabbat (Sabbath) - Friday Nights
+Please speak to Abraham at our next public gathering if you are interested in being involved in one of our home fellowships.

-Our Purim, Passover, Tabernacles and other Biblical Feast Celebrations are filled with traditional Jewish songs and foods, something for the children, and a lesson from Scripture on what God is trying to tell us through The Feasts.
+Our Purim, Passover, Tabernacles, and other Biblical Celebrations are filled with traditional Jewish songs and foods and a lesson from Scripture on what God tells us through The Feasts.

 God gave Feasts to Israel as illustrations that speak about the nature and character of the God of Israel.
 Aspects of each Feast point to Yeshua as the promised Jewish Messiah.

 Shabbat is one of the Ten Commandments.
 We honor this gift from God by assembling all of our home fellowships together and inviting the public at large to celebrate Shabbat.